-I've been bra-less for 2 and a half years now, and I'm happier because of it.
+I've been bra-less for 4 years now, and I'm happier because of it.
 I ditched my bra's for many reasons, but I'll stick to sharing the 4 that I think every person with breasts can get on board with.

 4 REASONS WHY DITCHING THE BRA WAS THE BEST DECISION I EVER MADE

 1. I'm more comfortable...

 In my opinion, there really isn't anything comfortable about wearing a bra.
 Which is proven every time we take one off at the end of a very long day.
 You know what I'm talking about; that sense of relief you feel when you no longer have wires and straps cutting into your skin.
 Since ditching wearing bra's altogether, I get to feel free, comfortable and pain free every single day.

 I wanted to see if other women had the same opinion as me on this, so I asked the breasted people of Twitter if they find bra's to be comfortable or not.
 Most of the voters were split down the middle of - 'the right bra can be comfortable' and 'hell no!'.
 And judging by the comments on the poll, the "right" bra is one without those pesky wires.